mantlenetworkio/mantle/CONTRIBUTING.md

 In general, the smaller the diff the easier it will be for us to review quickly.

-In order to contribute, fork the appropriate branch, for non-breaking changes to production that is `develop` and for the next release that is normally `release/X.X.X` branch, see [details about our branching model](https://github.com/mantlenetworkio/mantle/blob/develop/README.md#branching-model-and-releases).
+In order to contribute, fork the appropriate branch.
+Our development branch is `develop`, and the latest release that is normally `release/X.X.X` branch, see [details about our branching model](https://github.com/mantlenetworkio/mantle/blob/main/CONTRIBUTING.md#branching-model-and-releases).

 Additionally, if you are writing a new feature, please ensure you add appropriate test cases.